fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

     heatedSeats: ".mec-heatedSeats"
 },</code></pre>

 The content of a `selectors` property is a set of key/value pairs.
-The key is the ‘name’ of the selector and the value is the selector itself.
+The key is the name of the selector and the value is the selector itself.
 This property has only one selector, named `heatedSeats`.
 The value is the CSS selector `".mec-heatedSeats"`.
 This selector references the actual checkbox in the template for the Panel.